futtetennista/futtetennista.github.io/posts/docker/2017-11-24-docker-haskell-executables.markdown

 ---

-Providing an application as a [Docker executable image](https://www.infoq.com/articles/docker-executable-images) is a handy way to distribute an application: no need to install languages, frameworks and dependencies.
+Providing an application as a [Docker executable image](https://www.infoq.com/articles/docker-executable-images) is a handy way to distribute an application: no need to install toolchains, frameworks and dependencies.
 One can just pull a Docker image and run it.
 It's really that simple.
 Docker images can grow wildly in size because they need to install all the dependecies needed to run the application: this as a user can be quite annoying.
-Imagine you want to use a tiny application that solves a very specific problem and you have to download a 2GB Docker image.
+Imagine you want to use a tiny application that solves a very specific problem and you have to download a 2GB Docker image!
 It's undesirable.
 And it's actually not
-needed: why not shipping only the executable in a very compact Docker image like alpine?
+needed: why not shipping only the executable in a very compact Docker image?
 How can this be achieved if the application is built in Haskell?

 <!--more-->